buildasoftltd/buildasoftltd/README.md

 ## License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this project in accordance with the terms specified in the license.

-Thank you for your interest in BuildASoft Ltd and our Next.js project!
+Thank you for your interest in BuildASoft Ltd and our Next.js web app project!
 If you have any questions or need further assistance, please don't hesitate to [Contact Us](mailto:buildasoftltd@gmail.com).